 UK: Iceland mull sale and leaseback option for raising cash

+UK frozen-food retailer Iceland Group is mulling a sale-and-lease-back deal on 750 outlets in its national property portfolio in a bid to raise more cash.
 The proposal, which could unlock between £300m (US$426.64m) and £400m from its balance sheet, is just one of the cash-strapped chain's options included in its financial strategy review.

 - Nestle to cut UK confectionery jobs

 - PepsiCo affirms full-year target as Q1 hits mark

 - Icelandic to sell Saucy Fish Co. owner Seachill